Is your SAFe Agile Release Train flexible enough?

-So you decided that you need some sort of scaled agile approach.
-(If you’re not sure yet maybe this can help).
+So you decided that you need some scaled agile approach.

-You also actually listened in training and understood that there’s a strong preference to Feature Teams over Component Teams in SAFe and that in LeSS Component Teams are not even allowed in the door.
-So out of the 8 teams on your “Team of Agile Teams”/“Program”/“Agile Release Train” 7 are actually almost-feature-teams while the last team is a component team they often depend on.
+You also listened during training and understood there’s a strong preference for feature teams over component teams in SAFe and that in LeSS, component teams are not even allowed in the door.
+So out of the eight teams on your “Team of Agile Teams”/“Program”/“Agile Release Train,” 7 are almost-feature-teams while the last team is a component team they often depend on.

 But now something is troubling you…

 Should all those Feature Teams be able to take on every Feature?
-Or does each team need to have some deeper specialisation/focus on the train?
-Is it even possible/realistic to expect full flexibility?
+Or does each team need deeper specialization/focus on the train?
+Is it even possible/realistic to expect complete flexibility?
 Is it a good idea from a “Respect People” perspective?

-In this post we will look at this question that comes up pretty often on my engagements.
+In this post, we will look at the question that comes up pretty often in my engagements.

 Note: We will use the name “Agile Release Train” here for simplicity and because SAFe IS the more common thing out there.
-But I used the thinking in this blog for a LeSS context and other situations as well.
+However, I also used the thinking in this blog for a LeSS context and other situations.

 The case for flexibility